ankitects/anki-manual/src/getting-started.md

 Alternatively, you may rename this deck and use it for other cards.

 Decks are displayed in the deck list alphabetically.
-This can result in a surprising order if your decks contain numbers - for example, "My Deck 10" will come before "My Deck 9", as 1 comes before 9.
-If you wish to number your decks, you can add a "0" in front of single-digit numbers, e.g. "Deck 01", "Deck 02" ..
-"Deck 10".
+This can result in a surprising order if your decks contain numbers.
+For example, "My Deck 10" will come before "My Deck 9", as 1 comes before 9.
+If you want "My deck 9" to appear earlier, you can rename it to "My deck 09", which appears before "My deck 10".

 Decks are best used to hold broad categories of cards, rather than specific topics such as “food verbs” or “lesson 1”.
-For more info on this, please see the [using decks appropriately](editing.md#using-decks-appropriately) section.
+For information on this, please see the [using decks appropriately](editing.md#using-decks-appropriately) section.

 For information on how decks affect the order cards are displayed in,